 My, how the years have rolled by.
-Twenty-six years ago today Sarah Jane was born, and I was there to see her arrival.
+Twenty-nine years ago today Sarah Jane was born, and I was there to see her arrival.
 It was one of the happiest days of my life because I had always wanted a daughter.
 And she arrived to a busy household – her brother Daire was just three, and his little brother Alan a mere 16 months.

 She was born at a very difficult time for myself and Trish: Alan was seriously ill with spina bifida and hydrocephalus and would die a few months later, while Trish’s health went through a rough phase in the following months.
 And yet there was this beautiful bundle of joy oblivious to what was unfolding around her.

 I remember that little baby never sleeping through the night.
 For the first 22 months she tested my patience – but not my love – by always knowing when I turned the key in the front door when I arrived home from work.
 No matter that it might be 3am and dad was exhausted, she would cry until I brought her downstairs so she could play with her toys.
 Thank God for Sky Sports and to cricket which I quickly became addicted to.
 And then one night she slept until the morning and that was the end of that.